That’s what you will often hear when people are talking about a day in the life of an Investment Banker.

 How do these things affect your job interviews?

-Upon knowing these details about the daily work of a banker, how should this affect your interviews?
+Upon knowing these details about the daily work of a wall street banker, how should this affect your interviews?

 This must make you anticipate questions about stress and workload.
 If you were asked a question regarding these topics, how should you answer?